thomaswilliamscode/web-module-project-HTTP/README.md

 - [ ] At this point, nothing happens when the edit form is submitted.
 Add in the api call needed to update the server with our updated movie data.

 - [ ] Don't forget to make sure that your server data and your local state are in sync!
-Make any changes needed to the edit route to give the edit form access to App's `setMovies` method.
+Make any changes ne0eded to the edit route to give the edit form access to App's `setMovies` method.

 - [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.